yanivyacoby/a-guide-to-your-phd/guide.md

 Although each advisor is different, especially in your first year, we recommend that if they suggest an experiment for you to try, you ask enough questions to understand **why** they made their suggestion, and then you try it.
-We make this recommendation for two reasons: (1) it is important to be respectful of your advisors research experience -- there is a good reason why they suggested the experiment, and (2) trying out their experiment and understanding it has pedagogical value -- after all, you're here to learn how to do research from them.
+We make this recommendation for two reasons: (1) it is important to be respectful of your advisor's research experience -- there is a good reason why they suggested the experiment, and (2) trying out their experiment and understanding it has pedagogical value -- after all, you're here to learn how to do research from them.
 After you try their experiment, we further recommend you synthesize the results (i.e. don't just present some figures -- what do the results imply?),